tinkeringtech/scoutmakes/ScoutMakes Azul/README.md

 These are the source design files for the ScoutMakes Azul Bluetooth BLE Electronic Kit.

-The kits can be bought at https://www.scoutmakes.com.
+The kits can be bought at https://www.scoutmakes.com or https://www.tindie.com/products/tinkeringtech/scoutmakes-azul-nrf52840-bluetooth-maker-platform/

 Please support this eduactiional company by buying our products focused on cultivating more engineers!

 Designed by TinkeringTech.